terra-campaigns/arrival/chapters/chap023.md

 > [!warning] Intro
 > You are travelling with:

+Thirteen

 > [!danger] Strong start

+- I killed your friends
+- You are indeed changed.
+More mature, less dreaming of a good world.
+This is good.

 > [!example] Situations

+**Thirteen gets lost while travelling**.

+**Their rings take over their hand**

 **Book of Knowledge, expected questions:**
 - **How to wake up [Gaelira](../npcs/Gaelira.md)**: Not only a Dragon-King, but other Sorcerer-Kings from that age might also have the required psionic power.
 And there is one leading Turnskull.
 They are in the factory.